-If there’s anything that I find very cute when it comes to Chinese or Dimsum dessert is this Sesame Seed Balls, also known as Buchi in the Philippines.
-It’s deep fried filled with a surprise filling of either sweet potato, custard and yam.
-I’ve always been in a hunt for the best Sesame balls in town and I haven’t found anything that appealed to my taste or maybe because it’s usually served cold and its yummy goodness is not as great compared to freshly cooked ones.
-So with that, I decided to make myself one using sweet potato/camote.
+If there’s anything that I find deliciously appealing as an Asian dessert it’s this Sesame Seed Balls, also known as Buchi in the Philippines.
+It’s deep fried glutinous rice flour with a surprise filling of either sweet potato, custard and yam.
+I’ve always been in a hunt for the best Sesame balls in town and I haven’t found anything that appealed to my taste or maybe because it’s usually served cold and its yummy goodness is not as great compared to a freshly cooked Buchi.
+So with that, I decided to make them using sweet potato/kamote as a filling.

 Sweet Potato Filling